 - The estate of a young man, killed when a large piece of concrete broke away from the storage silo he was preparing for demolition and hit him, received $2.3 million in a settlement secured by attorneys Edward G. Willer and Philip Harnett Corboy, Jr.

 - A lawsuit on behalf of the family of a father who was killed while walking along Michigan Avenue when a block of ice struck him settled for $4.5 million.
 The suit was filed against not only the store owner, but the architects for the poor design of the building.
-Tom Demetrio represented the family
+Thomas Demetrio represented the family.
+In 2021, attorneys Edward G. Willer and William T. Gibbs obtained a settlement of $4.25 million on behalf off a worker who fell after a handrail was left unsecured after its temporary removal.

 - Attorney Ed Willer secured a $2 million settlement for a union painter who injured his ankle when he fell from an unsecured scaffolding on a job site